teknogeek/get_schemas/README.md

 * `list-all`: simple enumeration, lists all deep links registered by the application regardless of format
 * `list-applinks`: lists all Android App Links registered by the application
-* `check-dals`: fetches the DAL file under `/.well-known/assetlinks.json` for each protocol + domain combination used for a registered App Link, as specified [here](https://developer.android.com/training/app-links/verify-site-associations)
+* `check-dals`: fetches the DAL file under `/.well-known/assetlinks.json` for each protocol + domain combination used for a registered App Link, as specified [here](https://developer.android.com/training/app-links/verify-site-associations), and checks for the `SHA-256` fingerpring of the app's signing certificate
 * `adb-test`: uses `adb` to open all of the application's App Links and allows you to check if they're being automatically opened by the intended application
 * `build-poc`: creates an HTML page with links to all of the registered Android App Links, in order to simplify the process of testing their verification process
 * `launch-poc`: sends the HTML page created on the previus mode to a connected device (via `adb`), and opens it with Chrome